1994

 of a target and I think we all suffered in different ways."[19]

-And to the question whether they had kept their contact:
+And on the question whether they had kept their contact:

 Martin: "Because Dave went back to America we didn't see him very